grpc/proposal/README.md

      https://github.com/grpc/proposal/pulls?q=is%3Apr+sort%3Acreated-desc)).
      Find the first _new_ proposal PR of the same type, and use the following number.
 1. Submit a Pull Request.
+The PR description should be formatted as follows:

+        $CategoryName##: <title>

 1. Someone from the gRPC team will be assigned as an APPROVER as part of this review.
 1. For a period of at least 10 business days (the minimum comment period), it is